Victorian Railways X class: Experimental use of pulverised brown coal

 As early as July 1951 the Victorian Minister for Transport announced that the remaining 28 X class locomotives were to be converted to PBC operation.
-Victorian Railways went on to convert express passenger locomotive R707 to PBC operation and went as far as placing tenders for the construction of a further 15 new brown-coal fired X class locomotives.
+In September 1951 the Victorian Railways were considering purchasing 30 sets of PBC equipment for X Class conversions, and in early 1952 they and the State Electricity Commission of Victoria were exploring a wider project to convert 35 locomotives per year, to a total of 214 engines across the X, R and N classes (including engines then on order).
+The Victorian Railways went on to convert express passenger locomotive R707 to PBC operation, and may well have converted the upcoming fifteen additional X Class locomotives from Clyde Engineering to PBC at a later date.
+At the time, the State Electricity Commission was expecting to generate enough PBC to reliably fuel about thirty locomotives by 1954.
 However, by 1957 the price of PBC had doubled against a fall in the price of fuel oil and the increased availability of high quality NSW coal at good prices.
-This, coupled with the demonstrated efficiency and economical operation of B class mainline diesel-electric locomotives introduced in 1952, made the high cost of installing storage and transport facilities for PBC uneconomic.
+This, coupled with the demonstrated efficiency and economical operation of B class mainline diesel-electric locomotives introduced in 1952, made the high cost of installing storage and transport facilities for PBC uneconomic, particularly when combined with the additional maintenance costs associated with its PBC delivery equipment at and between the tender and firebox.
 The additional X class order had already been cancelled in favour of additional B class locomotives, and in January 1957 Victorian Railways announced the discontinuation of PBC operation and the intention to return X32 and R707 to black coal firing.
 X32, taken out of service in May 1956 pending repairs, was instead scrapped in August 1957.